embellish any space with color

 - 6×6 boxes include 45 tiles.

-- Allow for up to 35% overage for waste and cuts – there will be some waste in shipping.
-Since these are discontinued, we encourage you to allow for excess overage.
+- Allow for up to 30% overage for waste and cuts – there will be some waste in shipping.

 Superior Talavera is a durable clay product with relief texture that is water-resistant and frost-resistant.
 We recommend Superior Talavera for flooring and outdoor use.
-These tiles are available in multiple sizes and are made-to-order requiring a 10-box minimum purchase.
-Allow for an approximate 8-10 week lead time.
+These tiles are available in multiple sizes and are made to order, requiring a 10-box minimum purchase.
+Allow for an approximate 8-12 week lead time.

 Superior Solid Color Talavera